simonborer/teaching-tools/README.md

 - I have commands commented out in [the file](bash/tomono.sh) that will also convert to mp4 and compress, I just haven't gotten around to testing them yet.
 Should help with my Premiere workflow.

-### Coming soon:
+### Coming soon
-- Proper documentation in the README based on problem-solving rather than tool categories.
+I have a bunch more tools I'm working on putting into this repo:
 - Validate CSS
 - Validate HTML
 - Open page with express server and chrome-cli